VILLAGE OF NORTH FREEDOM – PWS ID: 15700960

 Additional Health Information

-Lead can cause serious health effects in people of all ages, especially pregnant people, infants (both formula-fed and breastfed), and young children.
-Lead in drinking water is primarily from materials and parts used in service lines and in home plumbing.
-North Freedom Waterworks is responsible for providing high quality drinking water and removing lead pipes but cannot control the variety of materials used in the plumbing in your home.
-Because lead levels may vary over time, lead exposure is possible even when your tap sampling results do not detect lead at one point in time.
-You can help protect yourself and your family by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
-Using a filter, certified by an American National Standards Institute accredited certifier to reduce lead, is effective in reducing lead exposures.
-Follow the instructions provided with the filter to ensure the filter is used properly.
-Use only cold water for drinking, cooking, and making baby formula.
-Boiling water does not remove lead from water.
-Before using tap water for drinking, cooking, or making baby formula, flush your pipes for several minutes.
-You can do this by running your tap, taking a shower, doing laundry or a load of dishes.
-If you have a lead service line or galvanized requiring replacement service line, you may need to flush your pipes for a longer period.
-If you are concerned about lead in your water and wish to have your water tested, contact North Freedom Waterworks (Bradley Corrao at (608) 522-4522).
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at https://www.epa.gov/safewater/lead.
+Lead can cause serious health problems, especially for pregnant women and young children.
+Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
+North Freedom Waterworks is responsible for providing high quality drinking water and removing lead pipes, but cannot control the variety of materials used in plumbing components in your home.
+You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
+You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
+Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
+You can also use a filter certified by an American National Standards Institute accredited certifier to reduce lead in drinking water.
+If you are concerned about lead in your water and wish to have your water tested, contact North Freedom Waterworks (George Straubhaar at (608) 522-4522).
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at http://www.epa.gov/safewater/lead.

 Inorganic Contaminants